Chilldoggu/Chilldoggu/README.md

 Hi o/!
 I'm just learning.
 Started Github so I can store some of my own ideas in one place and look at them in retrospect in the future.
-You can reach me out on discord: `Chilldog#1886`.
+You can reach me out on discord: `chilldog`.
 _Have a great day!_
 <!--
 **Chilldoggu/Chilldoggu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.